Sep9

 Teaches how God often leads us to a special place and a special time so that we can better hear from Him.-(V.1)

-Teaches those who are hungering and drawing close to Christ will receive a blessing and revelation and those who don’t won’t.(V. 1)
+Teaches those who hunger in drawing close to the Lord will receive a blessing and revelation, and those who don’t, won’t.-(V. 1)

 Teaches those who dare to go higher and further with God will see Him for who He truly is.-(V.2)

-Proves how there’s life after death, that we don’t simply vanish into oblivion, but will be resurrected one day as a well.-(V.3)
+Proves how there’s life after death, that we don’t simply cease to exists, or vanish into oblivion, but are alive and present with the Lord.
+(Absent from the body, is to be present with the Lord) -(V.3)

 Warns against thinking we have the all the answer and solutions in knowing the right way forward.-(V.4)